Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .733, fueled by an OBP of .338 and a team-best slugging percentage of .395 this season.
+- Hoerner leads Chicago with a slugging percentage of .397, fueled by 36 extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 50th, and he is 109th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 21st, his on-base percentage ranks 49th, and he is 107th in the league in slugging.

-- Hoerner has reached base via a hit in 86 games this season (of 117 played), and had multiple hits in 39 of those games.
+- Hoerner has picked up a hit in 73.7% of his 118 games this season, with more than one hit in 33.9% of those games.

-- In 31.6% of his games this year, Hoerner has picked up at least one RBI.
-In 16 of those games (13.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.
+- In 32.2% of his games this year, Hoerner has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in five contests.

+- In 54 of 118 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.